wjbenfold/map-pinchpoints/README.md

 ## User story

-**As a** cyclist with a 3 hour handicap, **I want** to identify pinchpoints for hikers travelling from a start location to an end location on specified areas of map **so that** I can catch them and get points, whilst losing them points.
+**As a** cyclist with a 3 hour handicap, **I want** to identify pinchpoints for hikers travelling from a start location to an end location on specified areas of map **so that** I can catch them and get me points, whilst losing them points.

 ## Usage